 The Golden State is known for many things, including beautiful beaches, fruit and wine, cosmopolitan cities, and the movie industry.
 California is so large that if it were its own country, it would have the world's eighth-largest economy.
 There are major homeowners insurance risks that you should be aware of.
 Whether you’re looking to move there, or are already a Californian.

+How much is home insurance in California?
 Homeowners insurance premiums in California are moderate compared to other states.
-In 2014, the average cost of homeowners insurance in California was $974, slightly lower than the national average of $1,132.
-There are 18 states and the District of Columbia that have higher average home insurance rates than California.
+The average cost of homeowners insurance in California is $986.
+That's slightly lower than the national average of $1,173.
+There are 29 states and the District of Columbia that have higher average home insurance rates than California.

 Choosing a homeowners insurance company in California should be easier.
 Actually, it’s already easy.
 The key to finding the best rates is to compare home insurance quotes in California from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of California.
 Out of the 48,266 California homeowners that used QuoteWizard to request insurance quotes last year, 2,332 had no home insurance.